vincentntang/codechefs/content/08-01-2020-preview-episode.md

 ### Our first episode!

-In this episode, we talk about what Code Chefs is, why we started it, and what you should expect in future episodes!
+We talk about what Code Chefs is, why we started it, and what you should expect in future episodes!

 <hr>